What Is Ultra-Filtered Milk & Why Is The Fitness Community Into It?

 Is it healthier than 1% or skim?

 Zeitlin says that ultra-filtered is a good alternative to some milks, because there's less sugar.
-Because the drink is generally paired with more sugar-heavy foods, such as cookies and Cinnamon Toast Crunch, the lack of sugar can be helpful.
+Because the drink is generally paired with more sugar-heavy foods, such as cereals, the lack of sugar can be helpful.

 It also helps you up your protein intake in the morning.
 Zeitlin says many people tend to get the least amount of protein in the morning because many breakfast foods don’t include meat, tofu, or other sources.
 So, if you picked a scone over an omelette this morning, pairing your baked good with a glass of this milk is a good solution.